cloudnull/kenova/README.rst

 * `Git Client Download and Information`_
 * `Python from python.org`_

-The ``kenova`` wrapper has been tested to work on most Linux and Unix systems that have Python 2.5+ install and are compatibile with the Python NovaClient modules..
+The ``kenova`` wrapper has been tested to work on most Linux and Unix systems that have Python 2.5+ install and are compatibile with the Python NovaClient modules.

 ``Here are the Basic Functions of the application :``